-42 U.S.C § 1983 and the First and Fourteenth Amendments of the U.S. Constitution (Right to Gather, Associate, and Protest in Public Spaces) (Against All Defendants)
+- 42 U.S.C § 1983 and the First and Fourteenth Amendments of the U.S.

-94. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here.
+Constitution (Right to Gather, Associate, and Protest in Public Parks and Areas) - 82.
+Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 83.
+Plaintiffs assert claims, pursuant to 42 U.S.C. § 1983, that the Park Ban Policy, as enforced against them, violates their rights under the First

-95. Plaintiffs assert claims against all Defendants, pursuant to 42 U.S.C. § 1983, that the Park Ban Policy, as enforced against them, violates their rights under the First Amendment, as applied to Defendants by the Fourteenth Amendment, to protest, assemble, and associate with one another in public spaces, especially in traditional public forums like parks.
+Amendment, as applied to Defendants by the Fourteenth Amendment, to protest, assemble, and associate with one another in public spaces

-96. The First Amendment provides that "Congress shall make no law ... abridging the freedom of speech ... or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
+- 84. The First Amendment provides that "Congress shall make no law . . . abridging the freedom of speech . . . or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
 U.S. Const. amend.
-I.

-97. The First Amendment protects the fundamental right to associate with others for the purposes of collective activity, to peaceably assemble in public spaces, and to express opinions regarding issues of public importance.
-Plaintiffs' rights to demonstrate and express their opinion about the unhoused population in the city of Asheville and the city's treatment of unhoused people is the kind of speech that is at the "'highest rung of the hierarchy of First Amendment values,' and is entitled to protection."
+I. - 85.
+The First Amendment protects the fundamental right to associate with others for the purposes of collective activity, to peaceably assemble, and to express opinions regarding issues of public importance.
+Plaintiffs' rights to demonstrate and express their opinion about the unhoused population in the city of Asheville and the city's treatment of unhoused people is the kind of speech that is at the "highest rung of the hierarchy of First Amendment values,' and is entitled to protection."
 Connick v.
 Myers, 461 U.S. 138, 145 (1983) (quoting NAACP v.
-Claiborne Hardware Co., 458 U.S. 886, 913 (1982)).

-98. Plaintiffs were participating in an outdoor demonstration and protest in Aston Park-activities that are at the core of the First Amendment's protections.
+Claiborne Hardware Co., 458 U.S. 886, 913 (1982)). - 86.
+Plaintiffs were participating in a demonstration and protest in Aston Park-activities that are at the core of the First Amendment's protections.
 They were also joining together for a mutual goal-to provide food and other support to unhoused people in Asheville.
-Their advocacy on behalf of unhoused individuals and their food distribution work are also protected activities.

-99. By banning Plaintiffs from all City parks - which are traditional public forums and some of the only public spaces available in which to peaceably assemble for collective action- for a period of three years, Defendants have abridged Plaintiffs' First Amendment right to speech and association.
-Plaintiffs did not commit felony littering, the only grounds cited by Defendants as a basis for banning them from City parks.
+Their advocacy on behalf of unhoused individuals and their food distribution work are also protected activities. - 87.
+In banning Plaintiffs from all City parks some of the only public spaces available in which to peaceably assemble for collective action- for a period of three years, Defendants have abridged Plaintiffs' First Amendment right to speech and association.